justinknguyen/BeatBind/README.md

 1. Find the device name of your Windows PC, and copy the "id" as this is your `Device ID` (e.g., 1f0a123g9j1201nc...).
 1. Paste the `Device ID` into the app.

 Once you're done, click on `Save` to save your settings.
-Click on `Start & Close` to close the window and start listening for your hotkeys! <br>
+Click on `Start & Close` to close the window and start listening for your hotkeys!

 You can open the settings again by right-clicking on the app's system tray icon.

 ***